xbeat/Machine-Learning/README.md

 QLoRA (Quantized Low-Rank Adaptation) is an innovative strategy for fine-tuning large language models while significantly reducing memory usage.
 It combines quantization techniques with LoRA adapters to enable efficient training on consumer-grade hardware.

+## Probability Distributions Python Cheat Sheet

+Introduction to Probability Distributions

+Probability distributions are mathematical functions that describe the likelihood of different outcomes in a random experiment.
+They are fundamental to statistics and data science, providing a framework for modeling uncertainty and making predictions.
+This cheat sheet will cover key probability distributions, their properties, and how to work with them using Python.

 ## Masked Grouped Causal Tracing in LLMs with Python

 Introduction to Masked Grouped Causal Tracing in LLMs

 Masked Grouped Causal Tracing (MGCT) is an advanced technique for analyzing and interpreting the internal mechanisms of Large Language Models (LLMs).
 This method helps researchers and developers understand how different parts of an LLM contribute to its outputs, providing insights into the model's decision-making process.

+## 9 Strategies to Boost API Performance

+Use Caching

+Caching is a powerful technique to improve API performance by storing frequently accessed data in memory.
+This approach significantly reduces response time by eliminating the need to fetch data from slower sources like databases repeatedly.
+Let's implement a simple caching mechanism using Python's built-in dictionary.

 ## Running Open-Source Large Language Models Locally with Python